ozfortress/ozfortress_docs/docs/rules/highlander.md

 There are no current limits on the amount of out of region players on a roster.

 ### 2.2.
 Mercenary Limits
 Please note, mercenary limits are the different for both seasonal leagues.
-Teams **can only make use of mercenaries within four matches per season**.
-Each match should not go above **three mercenaries per team** allowed in each match.
+Each Sixes official match should not go above the **three mercenaries per team** allowed in each match.
+[For further mercenary limits, please see this section of the Global Ruleset](/rules/global/#mercenary-limiting).

 ### 2.3.
 Team Eligibility Requirements
 Teams are expected to have a certain amount of players (does not include any mercenaries) ready to start or continue a match.
 This expected amount of players differs for each format, and can be seen below.